New European Commentary

 I was asleep, but my heart was awake-

 After the sex of :1, she again has a nightmare that he has left her, as she does in chapter 3.
 This is true to life; it is psychologically inevitable that a woman in her situation, with so many reasons to fear she will lose him, will have such nightmares.
+And her dream reflects her own complex about sex.
+Solomon has knocked on her closed door, and she hasn't opened to him.
+She fears that he wanted sex but she didn't give it to him.
+She fears that she had somehow failed him in the sex they just had (see on :1).

 It is the voice of my beloved who knocks-

 See on :12 for "dove".
 At the same time as Solomon was having this romance, at the start of his reign, he was writing up his Proverbs; including Prov.
 8:34: "Blessed is the man who hears me, watching daily at my gates, waiting at my door posts".
-This may be an intentional contrast with the bad woman if Prov.
+This may be an intentional contrast with the bad woman of Prov.
 7, who tempts men to furtively enter the doors and gates of her house at night.
 And Solomon failed in this; for the Song of Solomon speaks of the "gates" of his illicit Gentile girlfriend (Song 7:13), outside which Solomon waited secretly at night (Song 5:2,4).
 He does precisely what he condemns and warns others against.
 He failed to personalize wisdom, apparently thinking that mere possession of such Divine truths was enough to justify him, regardless of personal behaviour.

 Open to me, my sister, my love, my dove, my undefiled; for my head is filled with dew, and my hair with the dampness of the night-

+She imagines that he calls her "my undefiled", ignoring the fact she had admitted to not keeping her own vineyard / virginity.
 He sees her as "undefiled" even though he has just slept with her and she is no longer a closed garden (Song 4:16; 5;1).
 They both create images of each other which are simply not true to reality, and fall in love with those images rather than reality.
 In the dream, Solomon has been out all night.
 We continue to get the impression of the secret, illicit nature of their relationship, unable to be seen in public together (Song 8:1).

 Song of Solomon 5:3 I have taken off my robe.
 Indeed, must I put it on?
 I have washed my feet.
 Indeed, must I defile them?-